AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 ## Upcoming Work

 1. Currently the LTO whitelist feature does not allow to not instrument main, start and init functions
-2. Modify the forkserver + afl-fuzz so that only the necessary map size is loaded and used - and communicated to afl-fuzz too.
-   Result: faster fork in the target and faster map analysis in afl-fuzz => more speed :-)

 ## History